mnsgrosa/data_sus/README.md

 ## Disclaimer

-The architectures shown in this readme are also uploaded as pdfs within the root of the repository the files are 'main_archtecture.pdf' and
+1) The architectures shown in this readme are also uploaded as pdfs within the root of the repository the files are 'main_archtecture.pdf' and 'api_archtecture.pdf'
-'api_archtecture.pdf'
+2) This project doesnt need a .env because it runs locally since i will be running to prsent it

 ---